Graphics tablet: Similar devices

-Interactive whiteboards offer high-resolution wall size graphic tablets up to 95" (241,3 cm) along with options for pressure and multiple input.
+Interactive whiteboards offer high-resolution wall-sized graphic tablets up to 95" (241,3 cm) along with options for pressure and multiple input.
 These are becoming commonplace in schools and meeting rooms around the world.

 Earlier resistive touch screen devices (like PDAs, early smartphones, tablet PCs, and the Nintendo DS) were typically equipped with styluses, but accuracy of stylus input was very limited.

 The more modern capacitive touch screens such as those found on some table computers, tablet computers and laptops operate in similar ways, but they usually use either optical grids or a pressure-sensitive film instead so do not need a special pointing device.
-Some of the latest models with capacitive input can be equipped with specialized styluses, and then these input devices can be used similar to full-function graphics tablet.
+Some of the latest models with capacitive input can be equipped with specialized styluses, and then these input devices can be used similarly to a full-function graphics tablet.

 A graphic tablet is also used for Audio-Haptic products where blind or visually impaired people touch swelled graphics on a graphic tablet and get audio feedback from that.
 The product that is using this technology is called Tactile Talking Tablet or T3.